Chapter 8. Collections and Enumerators

 Visual Basic 6.0 continues to access elements one at a time, even

-though it’s using IEnumVARIANT::Next
+though it’s using IEnumVARIANT::Next and is perfectly

 capable of providing a larger buffer.
-However, using the For-Each
+However, using the For-Each syntax does allow you to disregard whether the Item method is 1-based or 0-based.

 The Server Side of Enumeration